Interoperability: Organizations dedicated to interoperability

 Many organizations are dedicated to interoperability.
-All have in common that they want to push the development of the World Wide Web towards the semantic web.
 Some concentrate on eGovernment, eBusiness or data exchange in general.

+Global

 Internationally, Network Centric Operations Industry Consortium facilitates global interoperability across borders, language and technical barriers.
+In the built environment, the International Alliance for Interoperability started in 1994, and was renamed buildingSMART in 2005.

+Europe

-In Europe, for instance, the European Commission and its IDABC program issue the European Interoperability Framework.
-IDABC was succeeded by the ISA program.
+In Europe, the European Commission and its IDABC program issue the European Interoperability Framework.
+IDABC was succeeded by the Interoperability Solutions for European Public Administrations (ISA) program.
 They also initiated the Semantic Interoperability Centre Europe (SEMIC.EU).
 A European Land Information Service (EULIS) was established in 2006, as a consortium of European National Land Registers.
 The aim of the service is to establish a single portal through which customers are provided with access to information about individual properties, about land and property registration services, and about the associated legal environment.
-In the United States, the government's CORE.gov service provides a collaboration environment for component development, sharing, registration, and reuse and related to this is the National Information Exchange Model (NIEM) work and component repository.
-The National Institute of Standards and Technology serves as an agency for measurement standards.